API Documentation

 Specify Response Format Available on: All plans

 The userstack API can deliver API results either in JSON (default) or XML format.
-To change the response format, simply append the API's output parameter to your API request URL and set it to json or xml.
+To change the response format, simply append the API's output

 Example API Request - JSON:

-https://api.userstack.com/detect ? access_key = YOUR_ACCESS_KEY & ua = Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36 & output = json
+Sign Up to Run API Requesthttps://api.userstack.com/detect ? access_key = YOUR_ACCESS_KEY & ua = Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36 & output = json

 Example API Request - XML:

-https://api.userstack.com/detect ? access_key = YOUR_ACCESS_KEY & ua = Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36 & output = xml
+Sign Up to Run API Requesthttps://api.userstack.com/detect ? access_key = YOUR_ACCESS_KEY & ua = Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36 & output = xml

 API Response: Interested in seeing the API response?
 Jump to the API Response section.